 You may also have to think about taking legal precautions (such as pre-nuptial agreements) to head off complications around ownership, should a marriage in the family break down.

 These are hard conversations to have and it might be tempting to put them off until later.
-However, an awkward family meeting sooner will save you (and your family) a lot of grief and hardship down the line.
+However, an awkward family meeting sooner will save you (and your family) a lot of hardship – and potentially costs – down the line.

 NB: A business adviser or coach can provide invaluable support during these discussions offering expertise, as well as objectivity.
 They can also potentially mediate to help resolve conflicts if the need arises.